asyrjasalo/RESTinstance/README.rst

    to base on constraints** rather than on specific values (e.g. "email must be valid" vs "email is foo\@bar.com").
 This approach reduces test maintenance when the values responded by the API are prone to change.
-   Although values are not required, you can still test whenever they make sense (e.g. GET response body from one endpoint, then POST some of its values to another endpoint).
+   Although values are not required, you can still test them whenever they make sense (e.g. GET response body from one endpoint, then POST some of its values to another endpoint).